legkih/CrossbarSwitch_dim4/README.md

 # CrossbarSwitch_dim4

-Arbitration algorithm - Round Robin
+Arbitration algorithm - Round Robin (in scr also can be found Wrapped WaveFront Arbiter - WWFA)

 Dimension 4×4 (4  Master Devises and 4 Slave Devices)